mattventura/ceph-to-zfs/README.md

 This project aims to, in the long term, become an improvement over the alternatives in these areas:

-- Covers both CephFS and RBD (potentially RGW in the future).
+- Will eventually voer both CephFS and RBD (potentially RGW in the future).
 - Allows the use of native ZFS features such as encryption and deduplication.
 - In addition, use of ZFS means you would be able to easily mount and access old snapshots, without having to restore.